 The Ph.D. in Music is offered in Musicology or Music Theory.

 Ph.D. in Music Admission

 The Doctor of Philosophy degree in music is offered in musicology and music theory.
 The applicant is expected to hold a Master of Music degree with emphasis in musicology or music theory from KU or an equivalent master’s degree from another accredited institution.
-In addition to the required transcripts, Graduate Record Examination scores, and letters of recommendation, the applicant for admission to the Ph.D. program should submit a resume or CV of professional training and experience and samples of original scholarly writing.
+In addition to the required transcripts and letters of recommendation, the applicant for admission to the Ph.D. program should submit a resume or CV of professional training and experience and samples of original scholarly writing.

 Graduate Admission to the School of Music

 Application procedures and program requirements can change.
 Please visit the School of Music Admissions webpage for current information.

 Graduate programs in the School of Music are open to students with acceptable baccalaureate degrees, as specified by the admitting areas, whose academic records indicate that they can do successful work at the graduate level.
 Regular admission requires a bachelor's degree and a grade-point average of at least a B (3.0 on a 4.0 scale), from KU or from another regionally accredited institution or foreign university with substantially equivalent bachelor's degree requirements.

 Programs of study leading to the Master of Music (M.M.), Master of Music Education (M.M.E.), Doctor of Musical Arts (D.M.A.), and Doctor of Philosophy (Ph.D.) are offered through the School of Music.
 Specific admission procedures and degree requirements for the M.M. and M.M.E. programs are described under division headings.
 Specific admission procedures and degree requirements for the D.M.A., Ph.D. (musicology/music theory), and Ph.D. (music education/music therapy) are listed in the appropriate sections.